ChrisAkridge/IronArc/Documentation/Specification.md

 Interrupts are generated by the hardware device and can include one or more arguments containing information about the interrupt.
 The interrupt is sent to the host process, which references its table of interrupt handler addresses.
 If there is one registered event handler for the interrupt, the arguments are pushed onto the stack in reverse order, and the handler is called as if a call instruction was used (thus preserving lower stack frames).
 If there are no registered handlers, the interrupt and its arguments are discarded.
 If there are multiple registered handlers, the host process calls them in the order they were registered, pushing the arguments onto the stack before each call.

 An interrupt event handler is a section of executable code in the program that can handle an interrupt and perform tasks related to it.
-Interrupt event handlers can be registered by placing a hardware call to the `uint8 hwcall System::RegisterInterruptHandler(uint32 deviceIndex, lpstring* interruptName, ptr handlerAddress)` hardware call.
+Interrupt event handlers can be registered by running a hardware call to the `uint8 hwcall System::RegisterInterruptHandler(uint32 deviceIndex, lpstring* interruptName, ptr handlerAddress)` hardware call.
 This hardware call accepts a device index, the name of the interrupt, the address of the handler, and a value indicating whether the handler is in the system program.
 The return code denotes the index of the handler (multiple handlers will receive sequential indices).
 If the call fails, the system will halt in an error state.

 Up to 256 handlers can be registered on the same interrupt by calling the function multiple times with different addresses.
 Each handler will be given an index, starting at 0 for the first handler, up to 255.
 When the interrupt is raised, each registered handler will be called in the order they were registered.

 The interrupt handler can handle the interrupt in any way it desires, but it must ensure that any values it pushed on the stack have been popped off.
-This is very important, as the program that was running before the interrupt expected the stack to be in a certain state.
+This is very important, as the program that was running before the interrupt will not expect the stack to have been changed.

 Interrupt handlers can be unregistered by calling the `void hwcall System::UnregisterInterruptHandler(uint32 deviceIndex, lpstring* interruptName, uint8 handlerIndex)` hardware call.
 This frees the interrupt handler index, which will then be retaken first if another handler is registered for the interrupt.